Saturday 30 January 2010

 4. Start Geo-engineering to keep us kool...

-Hmmm.... the applause at the end, seems rather polite than effusive, don't you think?
+[Hmmm.... the applause at the end, seems rather polite than effusive, don't you think?
 They may not be ready for the message.
-Why don't they look at the science?....
+Why don't they look at the science?....]

 Connecting the dots.
 Not...(II)

-More articles claiming that it’s unreasonable to have expected the intel communities to have connected the dots on the pantie-bomber [yesterday's here ].
+More articles claim that it’s unreasonable to have expected the intel communities to have connected the dots on the pantie-bomber [yesterday's here ].
 There’s so much intel out there, the view goes, that it’s virtually impossible to pinpoint one single guy as a candidate for aerial knicker-plosion.

 Sunday 10 January 2010